castlecole/customdevices/CCTV/README.md

 * Follow the instructions in the App for the rest of the details

 If you add new cameras to your system, go through the Diskstation (Connect) app again to add the new cameras.
 If you already set up motion detection, you do not need to do it again.

+# Generic-Video-Camera
+Generic Video Camera Live Streaming Video in SmartThings Tile View

+Install the 2 smartapps and devicetype in IDE.

+Add SmartApp Connect app to your mobile install
+Go into SmartApps, Generic Video Camera Connect App Add Cameras
+Either use drop down and edit in the child smartapp in IDE for your cameras or use the custom url to add any url to stream.